Have you ever felt this way – yearning for a deeper life you sense is within you waiting to be uncovered?

 BRENÉ BROWN (RISING STRONG)

-My takeaway from this is that reconstructing your earlier experiences, traumas, or remarkable events is not about distorting and reshaping facts about the past.
-Instead, it’s about considering all the facts within their full context.
-Particularly if events happened when you were too young and unable to fully process complexity.
+Those words rang out like a warrior’s call to fight for your innate freedom to be your whole, healed, truest self.
+It nudges you back to re-examine your earlier experiences, traumas, or significant events without distorting and reshaping facts about the past.
+Rather, to consider all the facts within their full context now that you’re better shaped and equipped with the tools to do so.
+Particularly if those events happened when you were young and unable to fully process its complexity.

-By midlife, I had long moved on from childhood, but I was still responding to life from an old broken identity and faulty storylines.
-I had been drifting through life on autopilot for so long, trying to outperform my ‘not good enough‘ identity.
+By midlife, I had long moved on from childhood, yet I was still responding to life from an old fractured identity and faulty storylines.
+I had been drifting through life on autopilot for decades, trying to outperform my ‘not good enough‘ identity.
 I never paused to re-evaluate the labels and distorted self-concept I’d adopted.
 Or, to question the origin of those self-limiting beliefs.
 Instead, I lived in the shadows those distortions cast around me.

 Whose Voice Will You Believe?

-The voices grappling to influence us are like a revolving door with ever-shifting views and trends that nudge you towards conformity.
-It can leave you grappling to hold on to your intrinsic self while trying to fit in and belong.
+The voices grappling to influence you can seem like a revolving door with ever-shifting views and trends that nudge you towards conformity.
+If you don’t have a clear grasp on your authentic self, you risk falling prey to these influences to feel like you fit in.

 In adulthood, you’re no longer a child blindly trusting and internalizing the influences of others.
 You have the power to choose which voices to trust.
 You can now determine who can unconditionally support your well-being and growth toward reaching your full potential.